Concordium/concordium.github.io/source/mainnet/net/guides/tokens.rst

     .. dropdown:: Inspect tokens

-        Click the tab for the type of token that you want to inspect.
-Then click on the token to see details for that token.
+        Tap on the tab for the type of token that you want to inspect.
+Then tap on the token to see details for that token.

-        You can click **Show raw metadata** to see the raw metadata for the token.
-You can also click **Don't show token in wallet** if you don't want the token to appear in your wallet.
+        You can tap **Show raw metadata** to see the raw metadata for the token.
+You can also tap **Don't show token in wallet** if you don't want the token to appear in your wallet.

     .. dropdown:: Send tokens

         #.
-Click Send |send-bw| in the Accounts overview.
+Tap Send |send-bw| in the Accounts overview.

         #.
-Click the field for what to send.
+Tap the field for what to send.

             .. image:: ../images/browser-wallet/send-tokens-select.png
                 :width: 25%